-Allan Harris and Leesa Richards Take the Stage at Pompano Beach Cultural Center
+Allan Harris And Leesa Richards Take The Stage At Pompano Beach Cultural Center

-Allan Harris performs songs from his new release Kate's Soulfood, plus Jazz Standards from the Great American Songbook.

-Pompano Beach Cultural Affairs Department is excited to welcome back live audiences to the Pompano Beach Cultural Center for the remaining concerts in the Pompano Beach Arts Music Series.
+Pompano Beach Cultural Affairs Department will welcome back live audiences to the Pompano Beach Cultural Center for the remaining concerts in the Pompano Beach Arts Music Series.
 July's concert features jazz great Allan Harris and August showcases soulful songstress Leesa Richards.

 "We are thrilled to open our doors to patrons once again," said Phyllis Korab, Cultural Affairs Director.
 "We have all been looking forward to this moment for some time now, and these concerts are the perfect way to celebrate the return of live music, with a live audience, at the Pompano Beach Cultural Center."